 In this list, I’ve put corporate clients at the top of the pricing tree as organisations will likely pay more and/or buy more to keep their employees healthy.

 Next are private niche clients – those that are not covered under the corporate banner, they tend to have a specific health problem they want to solve and would rather seek support from an independent specialist rather than go to a doctor.
 Remember, a niche is defined as a group of people with a big problem they will pay to solve, and they generally pay more per session or package compared to people who have fewer big drivers for change.

 Next are healthcare/integrative medicine clients.
 They typically have a big health problem to solve and are seeing multiple professionals to get support, to get to the bottom of things.
 They’re motivated to pay for a solution that will help them manage their condition but they might also be spreading their available spend across multiple health practitioners.

 Finally, there is coaching in a medical setting.
-People who go to doctors and are referred are more likely to be lower income earners, possibly less motivated to make lifestyle change, and/or looking to get Medicare or Private Health rebates (not willing to pay as much as other cohorts).
+People who go to doctors and are referred are more likely to be lower-income earners, possibly less motivated to make a lifestyle change, and/or looking to get Medicare or Private Health rebates (not willing to pay as much as other cohorts).